Okinoerabu dialect cluster: Dialects

 The linguistic boundary between Eastern and Western Okinoerabu roughly corresponds to the administrative boundary between Wadomari (east) and China (west).
 In addition, the eastern community of Kunigami (part of Eastern Okinoerabu and not to be confused with Northern Okinawa) is known for sporadically retaining a centralized vowel, which is a characteristic of Northern Amami.
-For example, [nɨː] ("root", Standard Japanese /ne/) is contrasted with [niː] ("loads", Standard Japanese /ni/).
+For example, [nɨː] ("root", Japanese /ne/) is contrasted with [niː] ("loads", Japanese /ni/).
 The northwestern community of Tamina (part of Western Okinoerabu) has a distinctive accentual system.

+Uwano (1998:131-133) gives the following dialects list of Okinoerabu: